🇵🇹

 Portugal's classification operates across three tiers.
 At the top, 31 DOCs (also designated DOP under EU law) enforce strict geographical boundaries, approved grape varieties, maximum yields, minimum alcohol levels, and in some cases mandatory aging.
 At the intermediate level, 14 Vinho Regional (IGP) zones cover larger areas and require at least 85 percent of grapes to originate from the named region, but impose far fewer restrictions on variety selection and yields.
 The base tier, Vinho, covers simple table wines with no geographical indication.
 DOC regulations are administered by regional Comissões Vitivinícolas (CVRs), which also carry out mandatory organoleptic tasting and chemical analysis before wines can be certified and labelled.
 Three DOC pairs share the same geographical footprint: Douro overlaps with Port, Madeira overlaps with Madeirense, and Setúbal overlaps with Palmela.
 Producers wishing to use varieties or blends not permitted under their local DOC often choose to declassify to the regional IGP, a practice that has produced some of Portugal's most celebrated bottles.

-• DOC wines must be officially tasted, tested, and approved by the regional commission before they can carry the designation on the label
+• DOC wines must be officially tasted, tested, and approved by the regional Comissão Vitivinícola (CVR) before they can carry the designation on the label

-• Three DOC pairs share identical geographical footprints: Douro/Port, Madeira/Madeirense, and Setúbal/Palmela
+• Three DOC pairs share identical geographical footprints: Douro/Port, Madeira/Madeirense, and Setúbal/Palmela, which is why some maps number only 29 distinct areas

-• Producers such as Luís Pato, who disagreed with Bairrada DOC management, have bottled under the IGP tier to retain creative freedom while still showing regional origin
+• Producers such as Luís Pato, who disagreed with Bairrada DOC's 2003 reforms, have bottled under the Beiras IGP to retain creative freedom while still showing regional origin

 🏭Notable Producers and Estates

-The Douro's most iconic estate is Quinta do Vesúvio, situated in the Douro Superior 120 km from the Atlantic.
-Founded originally by Dona Antónia Adelaide Ferreira and acquired by the Symington family in 1989, the estate covers 326 hectares, of which 133 are under vine.
-The Symington family launched their Douro DOC still wine range in 2009.
+The Douro's most iconic single-estate producer is Quinta do Vesúvio, situated in the Douro Superior.
+Founded originally as a vineyard estate from 1823 under the Ferreira family, it achieved legendary status under Dona Antónia Adelaide Ferreira, and was acquired by the Symington family in 1989.
+The estate covers 326 hectares, of which 133 are under vine, and produces Vintage Port by traditional foot-treading in granite lagares built in 1827.
+Its Douro DOC still wine range was launched in 2009.
 Niepoort, an independent Port house operating in the Douro since 1842, is equally celebrated for its Douro table wines.
 In Bairrada, Luís Pato is credited with modernising the region through destemming, lower yields, and French oak aging of Baga; his daughter Filipa Pato has built her own reputation working across Bairrada and Dão.
-Dirk Niepoort purchased Quinta do Baixo in Bairrada in 2012, bringing Douro sensibility to the region's Baga.
-In Vinho Verde, Soalheiro in Monção e Melgaço has long been a benchmark for varietal Alvarinho.
-Quinta de Aveleda remains one of the region's largest and most recognised estates.
+Dirk Niepoort purchased Quinta do Baixo in Bairrada in 2012, bringing a minimal-intervention approach to the region's Baga.
+In Vinho Verde, Soalheiro in Monção e Melgaço has long been a benchmark for single-varietal Alvarinho.
 In Alentejo, Herdade do Esporão is one of the region's leading producers, working across both DOC and IGP designations.

-• Quinta do Vesúvio (Douro Superior, Symington family since 1989): 133 hectares of vines, Vintage Port produced by traditional foot-treading since 1827; DOC still wine range launched 2009
+• Quinta do Vesúvio (Douro Superior, Symington family since 1989): 326 hectares total, 133 under vine, Vintage Port produced by traditional foot-treading in granite lagares built in 1827; Douro DOC still wine range launched 2009

-• Luís Pato (Bairrada): pioneered destemming and French oak aging of Baga from the 1980s; has bottled under Beiras IGP since 1999 after leaving the DOC
+• Luís Pato (Bairrada): pioneered destemming and French oak aging of Baga; has bottled under the Beiras IGP after leaving the Bairrada DOC in disagreement with the 2003 reforms

-• Niepoort (Douro/Bairrada): Port house since 1842; also owns Quinta do Baixo in Bairrada acquired 2012, applying minimal-intervention approach to Baga
+• Niepoort (Douro/Bairrada): Port house since 1842; Dirk Niepoort also purchased Quinta do Baixo in Bairrada in 2012, applying a minimal-intervention approach to Baga

 • Soalheiro (Vinho Verde, Monção e Melgaço): long-established benchmark producer of single-varietal Alvarinho, demonstrating the subregion's capacity for structured, age-worthy whites